TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.Eyad-Mostafa/README.md

 # Flashcards App

 The **Flashcards App** is a console-based C# application designed to help users create, manage, and study flashcards efficiently.
-It leverages **SQL Server** for data persistence and introduces concepts like relational database design, cascade deletes, and Data Transfer Objects (DTOs).
+It leverages **SQL Server** for data persistence and introduces key concepts such as relational database design, cascade deletes, and Data Transfer Objects (DTOs).

 ## Overview

-This project demonstrates how to build a functional and structured application using modern C# practices while integrating a database to store and manage data.
+This project demonstrates how to build a functional and structured application using modern C# practices while integrating a database to store and manage data effectively.

 ## Features

-- Create and manage stacks of flashcards.
+- **Create and manage stacks of flashcards**: Organize flashcards into stacks for better management.
-- Display flashcards with sequential IDs starting from `1`, with no gaps even after deletions.
+- **Sequential IDs for flashcards**: Flashcards are displayed with sequential IDs starting from `1`, ensuring no gaps even after deletions.
-- Study specific stacks and record session scores.
+- **Study specific stacks**: Record session scores while studying specific stacks.
-- View a summary of study sessions for a specific year.
+- **View study session summaries**: Analyze study sessions for a specific year.
-- Configure the connection string in the project file to point to your SQL Server instance.
+- **Customizable connection string**: Configure the connection string in the project file to point to your SQL Server instance.
-- View a yearly summary of sessions, grouped by stack, showing average scores for each month.
+- **Yearly summary of sessions**: View a yearly summary grouped by stack, showing average scores for each month.

 ## Technologies Used